Preeta Chidambaran, M.B.,B.S.

 CMS Special Achievement Award

 Dr. Chidambaran received her medical degree from Mahatma Gandhi Institute of Medical Sciences in India.
-She completed her internal medicine training at Albert Einstein Medical School, NY and Kaiser Permanente in CA. She completed a Health Policy Fellowship from Harvard Medical School and was a California Endowment Scholar in Health Policy at Harvard University.
-She has an MPH in Healthcare Management and Policy from the Harvard School of Public Health.
+She completed her internal medicine training at Albert Einstein Medical School, NY and Kaiser Permanente in CA. She completed a Health Policy Fellowship at Harvard Medical School and was a California Endowment Scholar in Health Policy at Harvard University.
+She also received an MPH in Healthcare Management and Policy from the Harvard School of Public Health.

 Available: 04/29/15, Expires: 11/30/22